TianyuanCai/ml-notes/ml-notes/ml.md

 ### Regularization

-- Standardize!

 #### Bias-variance trade-off

 The main motivation for regularization: Bias-variance trade-off.

 Models with a lower bias in parameter estimation have a higher variance of the parameter estimates across samples, and vice versa.

 This approach involves fitting a model involving all p predictors.
 However, the estimated coefficients are shrunk towards zero relatives to the least-squares estimates.
 This shrinkage (also known as regularization) has the effect of reducing variance, and therefore improve the fit.
-Depending on what type of shrinkage is performed, some of the coefficients may be estimated to be exactly zero.
+Depending on what type of shrinkage is performed, some coefficients may be estimated to be exactly zero.
 Hence, shrinkage methods can also perform variable selection.

 #### Lasso, L1 Regularization

 - As with ridge regression, the lasso shrinks the coefficient estimates towards zero.
-- Lasso’s L1 penalty has the effect of forcing some of the coefficient estimates to be exactly equal to zero when the tuning parameter $\lambda$ is sufficiently large.
+- Lasso’s L1 penalty has the effect of forcing some coefficient estimates to be exactly equal to zero when the tuning parameter $lambda$ is sufficiently large.
 So, lasso also performs variable selection.
 - Therefore, models generated from the lasso are generally much easier to interpret than those produced by ridge regression.
 We say that the lasso yields sparse models—that is, models that involve only a subset of the variables.
 - Use cross validation to select $lambda$
+- Tends to do well when only a few predictors influence the response.
+- Does variable selection.

 #### Ridge, L2 Regularization

-The value of $\beta X$ is affected by the scaling of predictors.
+The value of $beta X$ is affected by the scaling of predictors.
 Therefore, all variables should be scaled by their standard deviation.

-- As $\lambda$ increases, the flexibility of the ridge regression fit decreases, leading to decreased variance but increased bias.
-As $\lambda$ increases, the shrinkage of the ridge coefficient estimates leads to a substantial reduction in the variance of the predictions, at the expense of a slight increase in bias.
+- As $lambda$ increases, the flexibility of the ridge regression fit decreases, leading to decreased variance but increased bias.
+As $lambda$ increases, the shrinkage of the ridge coefficient estimates leads to a substantial reduction in the variance of the predictions, at the expense of a slight increase in bias.
 - In general, in situations where the relationship between the response and the predictors is close to linear, the least-squares estimates will have low bias but may have high variance.
 This means that a small change in the training data can cause a large change in the least-squares coefficient estimates.
 In particular, when the number of variables p is almost as large as the number of observations n.
 Hence, ridge regression works best in situations where the least-squares estimates have high variance.
   - models with a lower bias in parameter estimation have a higher variance of the parameter estimates across samples, and vice versa.
 - Advantage: Computational efficiency over best subset selection.
 - Disadvantage: Ridge regression will include all p predictors in the final model.
 The penalty factor will set them towards 0 but not exactly 0.
 Lasso overcomes this.

-#### Lasso, Ridge, Elastic Net ($\Lambda$)

-##### Lasso

-- Tends to do well when only a few predictors influence the response.
-- Does variable selection.

-##### Ridge

 - Works well if most predictors impact the response.
 - Does not do the variable selection.

 ##### Elastic Net

 - Lasso and ridge are computationally feasible alternatives to best subset selection that replace the intractable form of the budget in (6.10) with forms that are much easier to solve.
 Of course, the lasso is much more closely related to best subset selection, since only the lasso performs feature selection for s sufficiently small.
 - Cross-validation provides a simple way to tackle this problem.
-We choose a grid of $\lambda$ values and compute the cross-validation error for each value of $\lambda$
+We choose a grid of $lambda$ values and compute the cross-validation error for each value of $lambda$

-### Distance Metrics
+## Distance Metrics

 - Euclidean
 	  - Applications: kNN, kMeans
 - Cosine
 	  - Application
 		- The cosine similarity is most commonly used in high-dimensional positive spaces.
 For example, in information retrieval and text mining, each term is notionally assigned a different dimension and a document is characterized by a vector where the value in each dimension corresponds to the number of times the term appears in the document.
 Cosine similarity then gives a useful measure of how similar two documents are likely to be in terms of their subject matter.
 		- We can create vector data in a manner that can be used to retrieve information when queried.
 Once the unstructured data is transformed into vector form, we can use the cosine similarity metric to filter out the irrelevant documents from the corpus.
+- Cosine vs Euclidean
+	  - Cosine similarity is a metric used to determine how similar the documents are irrespective of their size.
+	  - When plotted on a multi-dimensional space, where each dimension corresponds to a word in the document, the cosine similarity captures the orientation (the angle) of the documents and not the magnitude.
+If you want the magnitude, compute the Euclidean distance instead.
+	  - The cosine similarity is advantageous because even if the two similar documents are far apart by the Euclidean distance because of the size (like, the word ‘cricket’ appeared 50 times in one document and 10 times in another) they could still have a smaller angle between them.
+Smaller the angle, the higher the similarity.
+	  - Intuition: direction and magnitude.
+		- Direction: "preference" / "style" / "sentiment" / "latent variable" of the vector,
+		- Magnitude: how strong it is towards that direction.
+		- When classifying documents we'd like to categorize them by their overall sentiment, so we use the angular distance.
+		- Euclidean distance is susceptible to documents being clustered by their L2-norm (magnitude, in the 2-dimensional case) instead of direction, i.e. vectors with quite different directions would be clustered because their distances from the origin are similar.

 ```python
 corpus = [